TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-48-50_100RI/md/description.en.md

 		In order to use Hiperface DSL feedback user must tie pins 5-7 and 6-8 together of the FB1 (and FB2 respectively) connector or assembly appropriate shorting resistors to the control PCB.
 		This applies from batch supplied after 06-2024 onwards, where no internal connection is done on DSL as a standard.
 		Also check whether you have correct firmware uploaded in the device.

+	!!! note "Note"
+		Servoamplifier TGZ-S-48-50/100-RI is single axis version.
+		The X6 connector is not normally connected.

 -   **X3 - Power supply voltage**